nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 - Decide on basic Nix formatting style guidelines and pick a default formatter for Nix code.
 - `nix fmt` (or any future replacement) has to use this formatter as a default
 - Automatically format Nixpkgs and enforce the format using CI from then on.
-- Establish a formatter team to take care of the long-term maintenance of the code style and formatter.
+- Establish the Nix format team to take care of the long-term maintenance of the code style and formatter.

 ## Motivation